 - Product cost for 50 caps = $9.5 X 50 = $475

-A fixed pricing is set per “tape” design irrespective of the number of stitches.
+Fixed pricing is set per “tape” design irrespective of the number of stitches.
 Depending on the design it could be both cost-effective or expensive for embroiders.
-On the other hand, customers get lured into this and the embroiders would print a design fewer number of stitches to save money, thereby giving it an incomplete appearance.
+On the other hand, customers get lured into this, and the embroiders would print a design with fewer stitches to save money, thereby giving it an incomplete appearance.

-Running an embroidery shop is not easy and definitely not cheap.
+Running an embroidery shop is not easy and not cheap.
 It does manage to put some panic and fear into the hearts of small business owners.
-For the most part, business owners fail to price their services right for the following conundrums.
+For the most part, business owners fail to price their services right for the following problems.

 - Do I charge too much so my customers will go to my competitors?

 - If I don’t charge enough, I will lose my business.